tetofonta/homeassistant-docker-deploy/README.md

 In case of a persisting "initializing" page in homeassistant after the login, try hard reloading/deleting cache.

-portainer sso must be configured manually [here](https://goauthentik.io/integrations/services/portainer/)
+portainer sso must be configured manually [here](https://goauthentik.io/integrations/services/portainer/).

+for pgadmin connection to database use `database` as hostname